Everything you need to know before going to the hot springs in São Miguel.

 - ⏱ Hours: Open everyday from 10am-10pm.

 - 💰 How much: Entrance to the outdoor pool is 3 EUR.
-Check prices of other spa treatments.
+There are other spa treatments available.

 - 💡 Tip: The Salto Do Cabrito trail starts just 2 min away and this is a great spot to chill afterwards.